 Ever feel like your marketing pulls you in a million directions?
 I’ve felt it, and my friend Tayler Cusick-Hollman noticed that too.
 Tayler is a marketing consultant, podcast co-host, and small-business builder (three times over).
 AKA she’s a marketing whiz and knows exactly what to tell you when you’re freaking out about having no real direction with your marketing.
-She’s so good at it that she started a software company, Enji, to help small businesses lock down their marketing strategies.
+She’s so good at it that she started a software company, Enji for your wedding business, to help small businesses lock down their marketing strategies.
 I wanted to bring her on the blog to give you three steps to handle your business marketing.

 Tayler Cusick-Hollman is a marketing consultant, copywriter genius, strategist, and one of the founders of Enji.
 She is a straight-shooter whose ego is way harder to bruise than her legs and arms are on a mountain-biking or skiing adventure.
 When she’s not sitting behind her computer you’ll find her mountain biking, skiing, rock climbing, drinking wine, cooking something from scratch, dancing to disco or debating politics with someone.
 (And honestly?
 Same – except I’ve never been skiing or mountain biking)